BME1478H/BME1478material/final-assignment/bme1478final_assignment_instructions.md

 4. When you are completed the assignment, upload your group's directory of final results to the GitHub repo we've created for you.
 All members must add one line to the README.md stating:
     1. Name
     2. Name one thing you learned in this class (e.g. how to clean NA values from a dataframe, how to perform a t-test in Python, how to plot using matplotlib etc., please be respectful in these responses)
-    - each person must have submitted their own commit with this information (someone else cannot commit on their account for you)
+    - each person must have submitted their own commit with this information (someone else cannot commit on your behalf)
 5. Projects are expected to be reproducible, i.e. the TA's should be able to load your jupyter notebooks, and get the same results (estimated, if random numbers are used for certain methods) and plots.
 We should be able to execute your notebooks from start to finish.
-6. Each student will include a self-assessment of their contribution to the project, with a rating out of 4.
+6. Each student will include a self-assessment of their contribution to the project, with a rating out of 3 and 2-3 sentences submitted in a .txt file indicating how they contributed to the team effort.
+This will be peer-reviewed by fellow group members and a final score averaged.

 ## Grading Scheme (25)
 - Style/Formatting (6 marks)
-    - i.e. title, good naming of variables/functions, code formatting, few errors, commenting etc
+    - i.e. title, good naming of variables/functions, code formatting, few errors, commenting, spelling/grammar in the markdown cell portions is correct
-- Content (10 marks)
+- Content (12 marks)
     - notebook has a good logical flow, code works, plots are valid and relevant, clear logical conclusions written, rationale for each plot and interpretation of statistical tests are sound
-- GitHub + repository structure maintained (4 marks)
+- GitHub repository uploaded online (2 marks)
+    - repo is set up as per the original template directory structure/instructions
-- Individual (6 marks total)
+- Individual (5 marks)
-    - 2 commit/push to repo
+    - Individual commit/push to repo README.md (2.5 marks)
-    - 3 self-assessment/peer-assessment
+    - Self-assessment/peer-assessment averaged (2.5 marks)